FAMILIAR-project/VariCell/README.md

 # VariCell

 **VariCell** (a pun with *variability*, *cells* as in tabular data/spreadsheets, and *varicella* aka chickenpox) is an old project for synthesizing variability models from tabular product descriptions.
-More details can be found in the VaMoS'12 paper [1]
+More details can be found in the VaMoS'12 paper [1].

 Since 2012, the work has evolved towards richer constucts for variability models [3] and a better understanding of product comparison matrices [4].
-In other words, the project is now alive in the projects [familiar](http://familiar-project.github.com) and [opencompare.org](http://opencompare.org)
+In other words, the project is no longer maintained here and now alive in the projects [familiar](http://familiar-project.github.com) and [opencompare.org](http://opencompare.org)

 ## Basic description